arvinfatemi/RodA5nZdNLhJQOci/PROJECT_STATUS.md

 # Project Status Summary

 ## Overview
-- Phase 1 goals: read config from Google Sheet and stream Coinbase market data (ticker, candles, heartbeat) for `BTC-USD`.
+- Phase 1 goals: read config from Google Sheet, stream Coinbase market data (ticker, candles, heartbeat) for `BTC-USD`, and send Telegram messages after purchases (weekly Gmail reports later).
 - Implemented a configurable WebSocket client with SDK-first (optional) and raw fallback, plus CLI flags to test and verify data quickly.
+- Added a Telegram notifier helper that can send messages using the Bot API and auto-resolve/persist the chat ID.

 ## Repo Setup
 - Initialized git and fixed `.gitignore` so secrets and artifacts are ignored: `.env`, `.env.*`, `service_account.json`, `config_cache.json`, `__pycache__/`, etc.